ksiman14/algo_practice/02_linked_lists/README.md

 #### Return Nth to Last

-Write a function to find the nth to last element of a singly-linked list.
+Given a positive integer n, write a function to find the nth to last element of a singly-linked list.

+- What should we return if n is greater than the length of the linked list? _Null_